Aitutaki: Economy

 Aitutaki is the second largest tourist destination in the Cook Islands, after Rarotonga, receiving 38,777 visitors in 2018.
 As a result, tourism dominates the economy, with 36% of the labour force employed in the restaurant and accommodation sector.
 The government is the next largest employer, employing 21%, with retail and wholesale employing 18% and agriculture, forestry and fishing 6%.

 Aitutaki is connected to the rest of the Cook Islands by Aitutaki Airport and a port at Arutanga.
 In September 2020 Aitutaki was connected to the Manatua One Polynesia Fibre Cable, becoming one of the smallest fibre-connected islands in the world.

+In the 1980s Aitutaki was as the filming location for the film The Silent One (1984).
 Since 2000 Aitutaki has served as a filming location for a variety of TV shows, including Shipwrecked, Survivor: Cook Islands, and Survivorman.

 In 2019 a 750 kW solar array was installed as part of a plan to transition the island to 100% renewable energy.